Tiny Bradshaw: Bandleader

 In 1934, Bradshaw formed his own swing orchestra, which recorded eight sides in two separate sessions for Decca Records that year in New York City.
 The band's next recording date was in 1944 for Manor Records, at which point its music was closer to rhythm and blues.
-In 1947 Bradshaw recorded for Savoy Records under the auspices of label producer Teddy Reig.
+In 1947, Bradshaw recorded for Savoy Records under the auspices of label producer Teddy Reig.

-The band recorded extensively for the rhythm and blues market with King Records between late 1949 and early 1955, and had five hits on the Billboard R&B chart.
+The band recorded extensively for the rhythm and blues market with King Records, between late 1949 and early 1955, and had five hits on the Billboard R&B chart.
 His most successful record at the time was "Well Oh Well", which reached number two on the R&B chart in 1950 and remained on the chart for 21 weeks.
-Two follow-ups, "I'm Going To Have Myself A Ball" (no. 5, 1950) and "Walkin' The Chalk Line" (no. 10, 1951) also made the chart before a break of almost two years.
+Two follow-ups, "I'm Going to Have Myself a Ball" (no. 5, 1950) and "Walkin' The Chalk Line" (no. 10, 1951) also made the chart, before a break of almost two years.

-What is now Bradshaw's best known recording was "The Train Kept A-Rollin'" (1951) — not a chart hit at the time — which passed from rhythm and blues history into rock's legacy.
+What is now Bradshaw's best known recording was "The Train Kept A-Rollin' (1951) – not a chart hit at the time – which passed from rhythm and blues history into rock's legacy.
 The song was recorded by Johnny Burnette & The Rock and Roll Trio in 1956 and by The Yardbirds with Jeff Beck in 1965.
 It was covered again by Aerosmith in 1974 and by Motörhead in 1977.
-Furthermore, Jimmy Page reported in an interview that the first song played, at the very first rehearsal of what would become the English rock band Led Zeppelin was "The Train Kept A-Rollin'".
+Furthermore, Jimmy Page reported in an interview that the first song played, at the very first rehearsal of what would become the English rock band Led Zeppelin, was "The Train Kept A-Rollin'.

-Bradshaw returned to the R&B chart in 1953 with "Soft" (no.3), an instrumental later recorded by Bill Doggett, and "Heavy Juice" (no.9).
+Bradshaw returned to the R&B chart in 1953 with "Soft" (no. 3), an instrumental later recorded by Bill Doggett, and "Heavy Juice" (no. 9).
 Both of these 1953 hits featured Red Prysock on tenor saxophone.

-Bradshaw's later career was hampered by severe health problems, including two strokes, the first in 1954, that left him partially paralyzed.
+Bradshaw's later career was hampered by severe health problems, including two strokes, the first of which in 1954, that left him partially paralyzed.
 He made a return to touring in 1958.
 His last session that year resulted in two recordings, "Short Shorts" and "Bushes" (King 5114), which proved an unsuccessful attempt to reach out to the emerging teenage record market.

 Weakened by the successive strokes as well as the rigors of his profession, Bradshaw died in his adopted hometown of Cincinnati from another stroke in 1958.
 He was 51 years old.